cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

     He, however, relents that they are seen as analogous to each other.
 [Attempts to form a relationship](https://en.wikipedia.org/wiki/Entropy_in_thermodynamics_and_information_theory) between the two have occurred, but it's safer to think of these quantities as distinct; The quantities involved in solving each entropy differ in context.

-4. He also goes into depth about the history of electrical communication here in Chapter 2, after he briefly touched upon it in Chapter 1.
-The reason, as emphasized in Chapter 1, is to give the reader an understanding of the problems and trials faced when developing the theory.
-Specifically, he discusses the following:
+4. He also goes into depth about the history of electrical communication for which information theory was derived.
+The reason, as emphasized in Chapter 1, is to give the reader an understanding of the problems and trials faced when developing the theory:

-    * Morse Code and the creation of the electrical telegraph.
+    * Pierce discusses Morse Code and the creation of the electrical telegraph.
 [Morse Code](https://en.wikipedia.org/wiki/Morse_code) encodes letters, and words, as a series of dots, dashes, and spaces.
 The most frequent letters retained short code symbols (such as the most frequent letter in English, the letter 'e') while the least frequent letters used long combinations of code symbols.
 The lesson (the one Pierce would like the reader to retain) provided by Morse's code is that it matters profoundly how one translates a message into electrical signals.

-    * The construction of a Telegraph Circuit between Washington and Baltimore (circa.
+    * He also recalls the construction of a Telegraph Circuit between Washington and Baltimore (circa.
 1843).
 The construction of the telegraph circuit ran into some difficulties with underground cables.
 These difficulties later plagued submarine cables as well.
 If one where to send multiple messages over underground/undersea circuits the messages would merge at the receiving end.
-To combat this phenomenon, increasing the length of the symbols was an option.
-However, the result was slow rate of transmission (a limit in transmission speed, in general).
+To combat this phenomenon, increasing the length of the symbols is an option.
+However, the result is slow rate of transmission (a limit in transmission speed, in general).

+    By this point the 1st set of problems makes itself aware to us: merging of signals at the receiving end of a transmission, and the limits in transmission speeds.

-5. Pierce continues to discuss the methods used to increase the amount of symbols to be transmitted over a given period of time.
-One solution was to increase the number of elements (current states) used in telegraphy.
-Single current, double current, and quadruplex telegraph systems are discussed below:
+5. Pierce then discusses the method used to increase the amount of symbols to be transmitted over a given period of time.
+One solution is to increase the number of elements (current states) used in telegraphy.
+Single current, double current, and quadruplex telegraph systems are results are implementations of this method; they're discussed below:

     * The Single Current Telegraph has two elements or states which can be used to construct the morse code: current (on, '1'), and no current (off, '0').
 You can only send one symbol at a time.